The Lobkowicz Collections

 It was the annual stipend provided by the Prince (and continued by his son until the composer’s death), supplemented by support from Archduke Rudolf and Prince Kinsky, that allowed Beethoven the freedom to compose without dependence on commissions and time-consuming teaching.

 The history of the Library dates to the 14th century.
-Its approximately 65,000 volumes represent the oldest, largest, and rarest private collection in the Czech Republic.
+Its approximately 65,000 volumes represent the oldest, largest, and finest private library in the Czech Republic.
 Since the 17th century, the Library was stored at Roudnice Castle in northern Bohemia, where it remained until 1942.
 Today, it is housed at Nelahozeves Castle.
-Among its many treasures is a rare 9th-century gospel book and 15th-century Albrecht Dürer woodcuts.
+Among its many treasures is a rare 9th-century Gospel book and 15th-century edition of Apocalypse with 15 original woodcut illustrations by Albrecht Dürer.

 The Archives, which consist of boxes that would stretch to 1.5 km, contains a treasure trove of documents detailing social history, politics, diplomacy, arts, family correspondences and more, from the Middles Ages to the early 20th century.
 This collection is waiting to be discovered and connected to the world of library science and archival research around the globe.